 LCRC Training Information

-- LCRC holds open training on Tuesday and Thursday evenings, April through September.
+- LCRC holds open training on Tuesday and Thursday evenings, April through Labor Day.
 Training begins at 12:00 PM and continues to dusk.

 - Training will be held on the 160 grounds at the Minnesota Horse and Hunt Club located at (see maps below for directions).

 - LCRC offers Pro Training Nights, where members can learn from professional trainers.
 The days of the week and locations for the Pro Training Nights will vary.
 Details will be published and communicated in advance.

 - Several times throughout the year, LCRC holds offsite training trips known as “Field Trips”.
 Members will be able to train on some of the best grounds available in the area.

 Training Ground Rules:

 - Please keep vehicles on the roads and in designated parking areas.

 - Please stay out of crop fields after they have been planted.